11 MIN READ

 However, leadership is not a "one size fits all" thing; often, you must adapt your approach to fit the situation.
 This is why it's useful to develop a thorough understanding of other leadership frameworks and styles; after all, the more approaches you're familiar with, the more flexible you can be.

-As well as understanding the frameworks that you can use to be a more effective leader, and knowing what it takes to be a transformational leader, it's also useful to learn about more general leadership styles, and the advantages and disadvantages of each one.
+As well as understanding the frameworks that you can use to be a more effective leader, and knowing what it takes to be a transformational leader, it's also useful to learn about more general styles, and the advantages and disadvantages of each one.

-Let's take a look at some other leadership styles that are interesting, but don't fit with any of the frameworks above.
+Let's take a look at some other styles of leadership that are interesting, but don't fit with any of the frameworks above.

 Remember, not all of these styles will have a positive effect on your team members, either in the short or long term.
 (See our article on Dunham and Pierce's Leadership Model for more on how your actions as a leader will affect your team.)

 Bureaucratic leaders follow rules rigorously, and ensure that their people follow procedures precisely.

-This leadership style is appropriate for work involving serious safety risks (such as working with machinery, with toxic substances, or at dangerous heights), or with large sums of money.
+This is appropriate for work involving serious safety risks (such as working with machinery, with toxic substances, or at dangerous heights), or with large sums of money.
 Bureaucratic leadership is also useful for managing employees who perform routine tasks.

 This style is much less effective in teams and organizations that rely on flexibility, creativity, or innovation.

-A charismatic leadership style resembles transformational leadership: both types of leaders inspire and motivate their team members.
+Charismatic leadership resembles transformational leadership: both types of leaders inspire and motivate their team members.